SvenGroot/GenerateAnswerFile/README.md

 See [what's new in Answer File Generator](doc/ChangeLog.md).

-If you need additional customization, you will need to edit the generated answer file.
+If you need additional customization, you will have to edit the generated answer file.
 If you'd like any other options to be available through the tool, you can [file an issue](https://github.com/SvenGroot/GenerateAnswerFile/issues) or [submit a pull request](https://github.com/SvenGroot/GenerateAnswerFile/pulls).